sophieawilkinson/mathsmodels/source/_posts/MengerSponge.md

 Since it’s not practical to make a Menger sponge in this way, we built outwards instead, with our Level 0 units each made from six cards.
 Twenty of these units were then slotted together (with no glue used) to make a Level 1.
 In turn, twenty Level 1s make a Level 2, and finally, twenty Level 2s were put together to make our Level 3 sponge.
 This took a lot of work by pupils in all years at my school and I think has somewhat detracted from my popularity with my colleagues!

 The final Level 3 model contains 48,000 pieces of card.
-It was built in its display location because is too big and fragile to move once complete.
-It’s protected by an acrylic box built around the model to prevent accidental damage.
+It was built in its display location because it is too big and fragile to move once complete.
+It’s protected by an acrylic box to prevent accidental damage.

 <br>